 Lauren’s passion for her work is born out of a love of the natural world.
 From early years exploring Fairmount Park in her backyard, to appreciating the beauty of the Kokosing River and rolling farmlands of Ohio during her time at Kenyon, to the bucolic setting of her current home in Bucks County, PA, where she resides with her husband Bruce and two daughters, the wonder of nature has been an enduring influence on Lauren’s life.

-Lauren volunteers as the curriculum coordinator and teacher of Godly Play for children in grades pre-K through 5th at St. Andrew’s Episcopal Church in Yardley, PA, and serves as a Trustee of Bowman’s Hill Wildflower Preserve in Solebury, PA.
+Lauren serves on the vestry of St. Andrew’s Episcopal Church in Yardley, PA where she also volunteers as the curriculum coordinator and teacher of Godly Play.
 Presently, Lauren spends most of her spare time driving her girls around town for various activities.
-When she is not in the car, her favorite activity is a good long walk with the family dog, Hopley.
-Lauren also enjoys tennis, cooking and traveling.
+When she is not in the car, Lauren is a novice beekeeper, who also enjoys gardening and cooking.